Sid Vicious

-Simon John Ritchie (Note: Various accounts list Vicious's real name as John Beverley, Simon Ritchie, John Simon Beverley, or John Simon Ritchie.
-According to his friend and bandmate John Lydon, Simon was Ritchie's first name, but he disliked it, preferring instead to use the name John.)
-(10 May 1957 – 2 February 1979), better known by his stage name Sid Vicious, was an English musician, best known as the second bassist for the punk rock band Sex Pistols.
-After his death in 1979 at the age of 21, he remained an icon of the punk subculture; one of his friends noted that he embodied "everything in punk that was dark, decadent and nihilistic."
+John Simon Ritchie (Note: Various accounts list Vicious's real name as John Beverley, Simon Ritchie, John Simon Beverley, or John Simon Ritchie.
+According to his friend and bandmate John Lydon, Simon was Ritchie's first name, but he disliked it, preferring instead to use the name John.) (born Simon John Ritchie; 10 May 1957 – 2 February 1979), known professionally as Sid Vicious, was an English musician, best known as the second bassist for the punk rock band Sex Pistols.
+After his death in 1979 at the age of 21, he remained an icon of the punk subculture; one of his friends noted that he embodied "everything in punk that was dark, decadent and nihilistic".

 Early life

-Simon John Ritchie was born in Lewisham, southeast London, to John and Anne Ritchie (née McDonald; later named Anne Beverley; died 1996).
-Anne McDonald had dropped out of school and joined the British Army, where she met Ritchie's father, a guardsman at Buckingham Palace and a semi-professional trombone player on the London jazz scene.
-Shortly after Simon's birth, he and his mother moved to Ibiza, where they expected to be joined by his father, who did not appear and provided no financial support—Anne reportedly sold marijuana to get by.
+Simon John Ritchie was born in Lewisham, southeast London, to John and Anne Ritchie (née McDonald; later named Anne Beverley; 1932–1996).
+Anne McDonald briefly served in the Women's Royal Air Force and later worked in the London jazz and club scene, where she met Ritchie's father, a guardsman at Buckingham Palace and a semi-professional trombone player on the London jazz circuit.
+In 1958 Anne moved with baby Simon to Ibiza, where she expected to be joined by John.
+John claimed he would provide them with financial support until his arrival, but neither John nor any money from him ever arrived.
+Anne reportedly began selling marijuana to get by.

-With the help of the British Embassy in Spain, Anne returned to England and, in 1965, married Christopher Beverley, who died six months later of kidney failure.
+With the help of the British consulate in Spain, Anne returned in 1961 to the United Kingdom and, in 1965, married Christopher Beverley, who died six months later of kidney failure.
 Anne and Ritchie settled in Tunbridge Wells, Kent, where they lived from 1965 to 1971, and where Ritchie attended Sandown Court School (later renamed The Skinners' Kent Academy).
 In 1971, the pair moved to Stoke Newington in Hackney, East London, where Ritchie attended Clissold Park School (later renamed Stoke Newington School).
 At this time, Ritchie began using the name 'John Beverley'.

+In 1973, John Beverley, as he was then known, met John Lydon at Hackney College where he had enrolled for a photography course.
+Subsequently the friends attended Kingsway College.
+Lydon introduced Beverley to his friends John Gray and John Wardle.
+The group became known amongst their peers as 'The Four Johns'.
+Lydon and Ritchie, who both left home at 16, began squatting in a derelict residential building in Hampstead (New Court, Flask Walk) with a group of ageing hippies and stopped bothering to go to college, which was far away from where they were living.
+Three of the four Johns took nicknames: Lydon nicknamed Ritchie "Sid Vicious" after Ritchie was bitten by Lydon's hamster Sid (named after Syd Barrett); Lydon was dubbed "Johnny Rotten" by his bandmate, guitarist Steve Jones; and Vicious nicknamed Wardle "Jah Wobble".